re-innovation/TTGO_EPaper/README.md

 * GxEPD by Lewisxhe at Lilygo   Download from here: https://github.com/lewisxhe/GxEPD Then install using library -> add ZIP library

-You MUST then copy the "GxGDE0213B72B_CE" & "GxDEPG0213BN_CE" folders from the examples in this repository Copy them BOTH to the "your sketchbook\yourlibraries\GxEPD\src" folder in your arduino libraries (on my computer this is "D:\sketchbook\libraries\GxEPD\src\").
+You MUST then copy the "GxGDE0213B72B_CE" & "GxDEPG0213BN_CE" folders from the examples in this repository.

+Copy them BOTH to the "your sketchbook\yourlibraries\GxEPD\src" folder in your arduino libraries (on my computer this is "D:\sketchbook\libraries\GxEPD\src\").

 You will see a big list of the various boards available.

 Please delete the original "GxGDE0213B72B" & "GxDEPG0213BN" as they confuse the compiler.

 Annoyingly there are two different EPaper displays used by Lilygo.
-You might need to try both and see which looks best Change this within the "board_def.h" page in the example arduino code - comment out either version 1 or 2.
+You might need to try both and see which looks best.

+Change this within the "board_def.h" page in the example arduino code - comment out either version 1 or 2.

-This will be a process of trial and error - the wrong driver will give you a 'washed out' display and look faded:
+(This will be a process of trial and error - the wrong driver will give you a 'washed out' display and look faded)
-eg:

 ```
 Version 1:
 //#include <GxGDE0213B72B_CE/GxGDE0213B72B.h>    // 2.13" b/w     GxGDE0213B72